 Ever growing, ever changing and ever-present, the tech industry offers some of the best job prospects and security; as long as we have power we will have tech, and as long as we have tech, there will be tech jobs available.
 If you are looking for new prospects, it can help to know what tech jobs are in demand right now.
+Staying informed about the latest developments and openings in the tech jobs sector in tech-advanced countries like Singapore is key to securing a thriving career in this dynamic field.
 Here’s our top ten, in no particular order.

 Software developer, software development engineer or software engineer

 The role of software developer tends to inspire awe from those outside of the tech world.
 Software developers are those brilliant minds that work out what we need and then create the code and build the programs that will deliver.
 Often, we don’t even know that we need something, until the app, platform or game is created for us; then suddenly we can’t live without it.
 A combination of creativity, coding skills, tech talent and communication skills is needed for this varied and prestigious role.

 If those in the know are to be believed (which they probably are), AI is the future.
 Artificial Intelligence was something that we only used to see in sci-fi films and unrealistic films set far into the future; today it is becoming a reality.
 By simulating human thought and decision-making processes, AI is quickly becoming a part of our day to day lives, from interactions with our banks to heating our homes.
 Skills for AI specialists include in-depth understanding of deep learning, machine learning (ML), algorithms, database modelling, and programming.